 Motorcycles Are Less Visible

-It's not uncommon for a negligent driver who causes a motorcycle accident to say that they just didn't see the motorcycle before hitting it.
+It's common for a negligent driver who causes a motorcycle accident to say they didn't see the motorcycle before hitting it.
 However, this isn't a valid defense in a motorcycle collision case.
-Drivers have a duty to watch for others they share the road with—including motorcycles—and operate their vehicles in a safe manner to avoid causing a crash.
+Drivers must watch for others they share the road with—including motorcycles—and safely operate their vehicles to avoid causing a crash.
 When they breach this duty, they can be liable for injury compensation.

 Motorcycles Give Riders Less Protection